IrvingW/Friday/src/frontend/README.md

 # friday

-> A kubernetes clusters management web application.
+> The frontend part of a web based kubernetes clusters management application.

 ## Build Setup